What is scabies?

-For infants and very young children scabies is often found on the head, face, neck, palms, and soles of the feet.
+Children are often more likely to get scabies.
+For babies and very young children scabies is often found on the head, face, neck, palms, and soles of the feet.

 Who is at risk?

-Animals do not have scabies and cannot pass scabies to people.
+Animals do not have scabies and cannot spread scabies to people.

 What can travelers do to prevent scabies?